 "[I] worked for Couture for over a month.
 I did for him in his home door tops, firescreens and various other restorations, then he let me go without a penny."

-Thomas Couture, the famed painter of historical scenes, was sufficiently impressed by Juglaris to hire him for mural and decorative work at his home in Villiers-le-Bel near Paris.
-But the relationship with Couture proved awkward and testy.
-Instead of paying him, Couture critiqued and offered advice for the work Juglaris was doing for him in his own home.
-Once again Juglaris felt exploited.
-On the positive side, however, Juglaris won something valuable in return for his donated labor--the right to call himself Couture’s pupil, a fact Couture himself took pains to point out.
+Although the circumstances of Juglaris’s first meeting with Thomas Couture are not known, the famed painter of historical scenes was sufficiently impressed by the young Italian artist to hire him for decorative work at his home in Villiers-le-Bel near Paris.
+But Juglaris’s relationship with Couture quickly turned awkward and testy.
+Instead of paying Juglaris outright, Couture proposed to offer advice and critique for the decorative work undertaken in his home.
+Expecting better from someone like Couture, Juglaris once again felt exploited.
+Yet on the positive side, as Couture took pains to point out, Juglaris gained something valuable in return for his gratis labor—the right to call himself Couture’s pupil.

 As part of Couture’s circle, Juglaris enjoyed another benefit: he was exposed to many of the artist’s American disciples, including Francis Millet, John Ward Dunsmore, and Ernest Longfellow, the son of the American poet.
 After Couture died on March 30, 1879, Juglaris arrived the very next day to make a final portrait as a tribute to his teacher.
 That deathbed sketch was later published in the United States, illustrating a biographical article on the famous French master.